garrettr/so.what.social/README.md

     esp. for Twitter).
 4. Better error handling.
 5. The building of the <li> text (POST_ARRAY[COUNT][0]) is awkward and repetitive.
 Better way?

+## Credit

+My work on this plugin was inspired by John Patrick Given's excellent [So So Social Plugin].
+The license will be determined once I hear back from him.

+[So So Social Plugin]: http://johnpatrickgiven.com/jquery/soSoSocial/